 Brand Loyalty

-Customers are prone to love and appreciate a certain product after trying it.
+Customers are prone to love and appreciate a particular product after trying it.
 However, this is not a solid rule.
 Advertising can play an integral part in conversions.
 All in all, product differentiation is a highly respected asset that brands seek.
 It’s one of the most vital measures for determining brand equity.

 Qualitative and Quantitative Approaches Equally Matter

 In qualitative and quantitative work, one doesn’t go without the other.
 Conducting surveys, running focus groups, or taking testimonials will always help determine brand equity.
-These methods of data collection not only allow brands to produce proper analyses but also facilitate any consumer-related decision-making process.
+These methods of data collection not only allow brands to produce proper analyses and facilitate any consumer-related decision-making process.
 They can potentially revolutionise brand strategies.

 Brand Strength